One fatality, multiple injuries in Highway 20 two-vehicle collision Sunday night - BC Local News

 Alcohol is suspected to be a factor, Romanchych noted, adding charges are being considered.

-Four Emergency Health Services from Williams Lake and Alexis Creek responded to the scene as well as members of the auto ex team of Central Cariboo Search and Rescue.
+Four Emergency Health Services from Williams Lake and Alexis Creek responded to the scene as well as members of the auto extrication team of Central Cariboo Search and Rescue.

 The driver of the eastbound vehicle as well as the driver and two passengers of the other vehicle were transported to hospital with injuries varying from minor to critical.
 All have since stabilized and two remained in hospital as of Tuesday morning.